Why it’s Time for Healthcare to Shift Operational Efficiency Focus to the Supply Chain

 The Push to Value-Based Care

 Technology transformation is always a big challenge.
-What’s pushing organizations forward with supply chain transformation is the government mandate to shift from fee-based to value-based care, and the wave of mergers and acquisitions that shift has triggered across the industry.
+What’s pushing organizations forward with digital supply chain transformation is the government mandate to shift from fee-based to value-based care, and the wave of mergers and acquisitions that shift has triggered across the industry.

 The transition has proven more difficult than expected, and one of the reasons is that value-based care demands that hospitals and other providers have real-time visibility into costs, down to the physician, location, and patient level.
 You don’t have that when you’re operating on spreadsheets or legacy technology.